 Students who would like to pursue a career in the classroom, particularly at the secondary school level, typically major in their area of interest, whether in the Humanities, Social Sciences or Sciences.

-In addition, Union students work with the Union Graduate College toward a Master of Arts and Teaching (MAT), which leads to teaching certification in grades 7-12 in many fields in which our undergraduates can major and minor.
+In addition, Union students work toward a Master of Arts and Teaching (MAT), which leads to teaching certification in grades 7-12 in many fields in which our undergraduates can major and minor.

 How to pursue at Union: